risi-kondor/GElib/python/docs/source/intro.rst

 GElib provides the following features:

 #.
-Classes to store and manipulate SO(3)-equivariant vectors.
+Classes to store and manipulate SO(3)-covariant (equivariant) vectors.
 #.
-Fast implementations of several variants of the Clebsch-Gordan transforms on both the CPU and the GPU.
+Fast implementations of different variants of the Clebsch-Gordan transforms on both the CPU and the GPU.
 #.
-Facilities for operating on arrays of SO(3)-equivariant vectors in parallel,
+Facilities for operating on arrays of SO(3)-covariant vectors in parallel,
    including in irregular patterns (graphs).
 #.
 Interoperability with PyTorch's ``autograd`` functionality.